havelockau/simple-blog-astro/src/pages/blog/strategy-discussion.md

 ## High Expectations?

 Cyber Security has been a priority only to organisations like the Australian Signals Directorate (ASD) and Australian Cyber Security Centre (ACSC).
 For most businesses, cyber security is obviously not a priority.
 With increasingly accessible sophisticated threats, the Australian Government knows it must act now.
 There are high expectations that are implied in this strategy, with ambitious goals of a potential secure future.
 Australia must change culturally to adapt to new cyber security challenges, which starts with awareness and education.
+The ambition from

 ```js
 To view the discussion paper